Fresh Spring Salad (Italian-Style with Goat Cheese & Pistachios)

 - Nut Alternatives: For a different crunch, try toasted almonds, pine nuts, candied pecans, walnuts, or sunflower seeds.

-- Leafy Greens: For a different texture, swap spring mix and butter lettuce for arugula, spinach, or romaine.
+- Leafy Greens: For a different texture and flavor, swap the spring mix and butter lettuce for peppery arugula, tender baby spinach with its mild earthiness, or crisp romaine for added crunch and structure.

 - Veggie Boost: Add thinly sliced red onion, tomatoes, green beans, or crisp cucumber for crunch.